eastgenomics/eggd_conductor/README.md

 The inputs dict may be given several inputs that act as placeholders to be parsed by the script at runtime.
 Each key value pair should be given as the app/stage input as the key, and the placeholder as the value.
 The key MUST match the input given in the specified workflow /apps available inputs (i.e. in `dxapp.json` for apps, `stage-id.input` for workflows).
 These are all prefixed with `INPUT-` to be identifiable.

-Currently, these include the following:
+Currently, the available placeholder inputs include the following:

 - `INPUT-R1`: indicates to pass 1 or more R1 fastq files as input
 - `INPUT-R2`: indicates to pass 1 or more R2 fastq files as input
 - `INPUT-R1-R2`: indicates to pass all R1 AND R2 fastq files as input
 - `INPUT-dx_project_id`: pass the project id used for analysis
 - `INPUT-dx_project_name`: pass the project name used for analysis
-- `INPUT-analysis_X-out_dir`: pass the output directory of analysis `X` as input, where `X` is the number of the analysis defined as above
+- `INPUT-analysis_X-out_dir`: pass the output directory of analysis `X` as input, where `X` is the number of the analysis defined as above (used when an app takes a path to a directory as input)

 Inputs dependent on the output of a previous job should be defined as shown below.
 This relies on using the `analysis_X` key, where `X` is the number of the executable to collect the output from.